Anadea/anadea_blog/content/posts/how-to-choose-a-web-development-company-for-your-project/index.md

   - business
   - news
 questionary:
-  - question: How can we check a company’s technical expertise and code quality before hiring?
+  - question: How can we check a company's technical expertise and code quality before hiring?
     answer: You can ask for GitHub samples and code review policies so that your technical experts can evaluate them.
 Apart from that, you can communicate